« Previous Page

 Infantile hemangiomas may be on the skin, in the tissue below the skin, and/or in an organ.
 They are usually on the head and neck but can be anywhere on or in the body.
 Hemangiomas may appear as a single lesion, one or more lesions spread over a larger area of the body, or multiple lesions in more than one part of the body.
 Lesions that are spread over a larger area of the body or multiple lesions are more likely to cause problems.

 Infantile hemangioma with minimal or arrested growth (IH-MAG) is a certain type of infantile hemangioma that is seen at birth and does not tend to get bigger.
 The lesion appears as light and dark areas of redness in the skin.
+The lesions are usually on the lower body but can be on the head and neck.
 Hemangiomas of this type go away over time without treatment.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get the disease; not having risk factors doesn't mean that you will not get the disease.
 Talk with your child's doctor if you think your child may be at risk.

 Infantile hemangiomas are more common in the following:

 Other risk factors for infantile hemangiomas include the following:

 Having more than one hemangioma or an airway or ophthalmic hemangioma increases the risk of having other health problems.

 Infantile hemangiomas may cause any of the following signs and symptoms.
 Check with your child's doctor if your child has any of the following: